Select a program of interest and we’ll connect you with trade schools that match your goals.

 Employers here range from small private practices to large hospital systems, so opportunities vary in setting and schedule.

-If you live in Maryland and want to start a healthcare career fast, medical assisting is a solid choice.
+If you live in Maryland and want to pursue a healthcare role on a shorter timeline, medical assisting is a solid choice.
 Pick an accredited program, complete your externship, and earn certification.
 This will give you the skills and credibility employers want.

 Here’s what you should do next:

-Starting the process now can put you in your first medical assistant job in as little as a year.
+Starting the process now can prepare you to apply for your first medical assistant role in about a year.